-Marks: Theory [100]: Continuous Assessment-20 & End Semester Examination-80

-The course covers the development of information systems and of their software components.
-Whilst the course introduces students to the whole systems development process, it focuses on the elicitation and initial modelling of information systems requirements that enable identification of information problems and the subsequent analysis and modelling of an efficient solution to those problems.
+Marks: Theory [100]: Continuous Assessment-20 & End Semester Examination-80 the elicitation and initial modelling of information systems requirements that enable identification of information problems and the subsequent analysis and modelling of an efficient solution to those problems.
 The course addresses the complete methodology of the Unified Process, including its methodological deliverables and models and tools, with exposure to manual and automated diagramming and modelling techniques.